dustinpfister/blog_posts/_posts/lodash_times.md

 ## Basic \_.times example

-So here is a quick brainless example of of \_.times.
+So here is a quick brainless example of of \_.times, just call the method and pass the number of times that a function should be called followed by the function.

 ```js
  _.times(4,function(){

  console.log('foo'); // 'foo' (4x)